Attending An Auction With The Intent To Buy – And What Happened Next

 - I have bought a watch at an auction.
 Just one, just recently.
 There were extenuating circumstances and that will be the subject of a story in the near future.

-- I have traveled to attend auctions – such as Sotheby’s George Daniels auction in London two years ago and one edition of Only Watch in Monaco – but these were historical auctions and my intent was to report, not to buy.
+- I have traveled to attend auctions – such as Sotheby’s 2012 George Daniels auction in London and an edition of Only Watch in Monaco – but these were historical auctions and my intent was to report, not to buy.

-So why did I go the Dr. Crott auction in Frankfurt last week?
+So why did I go this Dr. Crott auction in Frankfurt?
 To learn.

 You have likely also noticed that vintage watches are becoming more and more of a subject in our little world of ticks and tocks.
 Knowledgeable sites like Hodinkee have brought the joys of serious watch collecting to the fore, and while it’s no longer really possible to get an unheard-of deal among the major collectible brands like Rolex and Patek Philippe, with a little knowledge, you might be able to do well with other marques.